Biblink02/WebSDR-Transceiver/README.md

 While not hardware we own or control, understanding the Es'hail-2 satellite is essential for comprehending how SATCOM works.

 Es'hail-2, also known by its amateur radio designation QO-100, was launched in November 2018 by SpaceX.
 It was a commercial satellite built for Es'hailSat of Qatar, but it carried a special payload built by AMSAT-DL specifically for amateur radio use.
-This made history as the first amateur radio transponder in geostationary orbit, meaning it's the first amateur satellite that doesn't rise and set like the old LEO satellites—it's always there, always accessible, hovering at the same point in the sky.
+This made history as the first amateur radio transponder in geostationary orbit, meaning it's the first amateur satellite that doesn't rise and set like the old LEO satellites-it's always there, always accessible, hovering at the same point in the sky.

 The satellite parks itself at 25.9 degrees East longitude, which gives it coverage over Europe, Africa, the Middle East, India, and parts of South America.
 If you can see that point in the sky from your location, you can use QO-100.

 The amateur payload includes two transponders.
-The wideband transponder carries DVB-S digital television and high-speed data—it's not our focus here.
+The wideband transponder carries DVB-S digital television and high-speed data-it's not our focus here.
 The narrowband transponder is what SATCOM monitors: 250 kHz of spectrum dedicated to traditional amateur radio modes like SSB voice, CW (morse code), and narrow digital modes.
 Radio amateurs anywhere in the coverage area can transmit on 2.4 GHz (with appropriate equipment and licenses), and those signals are relayed back down at 10.489 GHz for everyone to hear.

-The transponder operates in linear mode, meaning frequencies aren't inverted—an uplink at 2400.100 MHz appears on the downlink at 10489.600 MHz.
+The transponder operates in linear mode, meaning frequencies aren't inverted-an uplink at 2400.100 MHz appears on the downlink at 10489.600 MHz.
 The relationship is simple: downlink frequency = uplink frequency + 8089.5 MHz.
 The transponder passes everything through: voice conversations, morse code, PSK31, FT8, even SSTV images.

 There's a continuous beacon at 10489.800 MHz (the upper edge of the transponder) that transmits CW and PSK telemetry.
 This beacon serves multiple purposes: it's a frequency reference for calibration, a signal quality indicator, and a target for initial antenna alignment when setting up your station.